Eileen Sullivan

-Eileen Sullivan is an American journalist who has covered counter-terrorism and national security for The Associated Press and The New York Times.
+Eileen Sullivan (born 1977) is an American journalist who has covered counter-terrorism and national security for The Associated Press and The New York Times.
 She won a Pulitzer Prize for Investigative Reporting in 2012.

 Early life

 Sullivan was born in Alexandria, Virginia.
 Growing up, she was inspired to pursue journalism by her parents' longtime friend, award-winning journalist and author Robin Wright.
 She was fascinated by Wright's stories about her job and travels.

 Sullivan attended St. Stephen's and St. Agnes School in Alexandria, where she participated in the French Club and Students Against Driving Drunk.
 Her school sports activities included lacrosse, track, and basketball, and she was the co-captain of the varsity field hockey team.
 She was elected to the Honor Council her junior and senior years, and graduated in 1995.

 Sullivan studied English at Villanova University.
 While there, she wrote for The Villanovan, the school newspaper, and interned at a magazine in Philadelphia.
 She graduated in 1999 with honors.